Rob12312368/SelfHostWebsite/README.md

 4. If it works, congrats!
 You now have two containers running.
 One is the wordpress container for you to build your website, and the other one is the mysql database for wordpress to interact with.

 ### 3. WordPress
-1. Access your website by typing *localhost:8080" on your browswer.
+1. Access your website by typing **localhost:8080** on your browswer.
 2. After you log into your wordpress account, go to settings.
 3. Because we want to enforce https for the site, you need to change the *WordPress Address* and *Site Address* from whatever it was to **https://yourDomainName**
 ![image](https://github.com/Rob12312368/SelfHostWebsite/assets/56261402/7c70650f-e86f-496e-83ec-7ad12c7e8c18)

 ### 4. Cloudflare
 1. Sign up a cloudflare account at [cloudflare tunnel page](https://www.cloudflare.com/products/tunnel/), and go to [select account page](https://one.dash.cloudflare.com/?to=/:account/access/tunnels) to select an account for creating the tunnel.
-2. You will see a dashboard, and there is a small button called *add tunnel*
+2. You will see a dashboard, and there is a small button called **add tunnel**
    ![image](https://github.com/Rob12312368/SelfHostWebsite/assets/56261402/fa7450a2-797b-44ea-80f0-13865ca0559a)
 3. Then, name your tunnel.
    ![image](https://github.com/Rob12312368/SelfHostWebsite/assets/56261402/0669239c-f22b-4697-8818-efe457de46d4)